IIIF/website/source/event/2019/ann_arbor/index.md

 ### Working meeting
 The working group meetings are intended for active IIIF community participants and [working groups][groups].
 Space is limited to around 80 people.

-As part of this meeting we are looking for a number of lightning talks to provoke discussion and to highlight the exciting work on going in the IIIF Community.
-Lightning talks will be around 10mins but may be shorter depending on scheduling and demand.

-If you are interested in speaking at the event please submit your lighting talk using the following link by the __4th of October 2019__:

-* [Call for lightning talks][cfp]

-We welcome any talk that would be of interest to the working group attendees but would like to highlight the following themes:

- * IIIF 3.0 implementation experience
- * Demonstrations of interoperability between institutions
- * Outreach event report backs
- * Community group related presentations (3D, Archives, Manuscripts, Museums or Newspapers)
- * Preference will be given to presentation that cover new ground

 If you have any questions about this call please contact [events@iiif.io][events].

 ### Logistics